omereks/FlightSimulator2/README.md

 * the value of the Feature which chosen in the list, in the right graph the Y axis is the value of the most
 * correlated feature.
 ![](https://i2.paste.pics/C782W.png)
 * Upload Dll for Research your Flight and find some Errors.
-You can chose any Anomaly Detection Algorithn you want
+You can chose any Anomaly Detection Algorithn you want.
-* for more info check the DLL info and the API
+* for more info check the DLL info and the API.
 ![](https://i2.paste.pics/C783D.png)